HenningVajen/Technologie-und-Anwendungssuche-in-Patenten/README.md

 ## Motivation
 The primary motivation behind developing this tool is to provide domain experts with a creativity technique for their research.
 Patent searches can be challenging, especially for inexperienced users, due to the specialized vocabulary and deliberate obfuscation techniques used in patent documents, which often hinder the retrieval of relevant and accurate results.
 This tool aims to simplify the process and improve the search experience for all users.
+To generate relevant synonyms three different models are used and the results are combined
+- FastText
+- WordNet
+- JoBimText

 ## Features
 ### Pre-Processing of Patent Data